Autoimmunity Against Red Cells

 Back to top

-Haemolysis suspected to be associated with drug treatment can be investigated, but advice should be sought from the scientific or consultant staff at your local blood centre before sending samples.
+Haemolysis suspected to be associated with drug treatment can be investigated, however before sending samples, advice should be sought from scientific or consultant staff at your blood centre.

-Advice should be sought from the scientific or consultant staff in the NBS Red Cell Immunohaematology Department.
+Advice should be sought from scientific or consultant staff in the NHSBT Red Cell Immunohaematology department.

-A DAT is performed and the plasma is investigated for the presence of clinically significant red cell alloantibodies strictly at 37°C. It is not necessary to warm separate samples unless titration studies are required or specifically requested to do so by the NHSBT laboratory.
+A Direct Antiglogulin Test (DAT) is performed and the plasma is investigated for the presence of clinically significant red cell alloantibodies strictly at 37°C. It is not necessary to warm separate samples unless titration studies are required or specifically requested to do so by the NHSBT laboratory.
 Cold agglutinin titrations can be performed on request in Cold Haemagglutinin Disease patients.

 Biphasic haemolysins as a cause of AIHA are extremely rare and mainly seen as a post-viral event in children.
-Routine investigations do not include the test for biphasic haemolysins, but where indicated, or on request the Donath-Landsteiner test can be performed if paroxysmal cold haemoglobinuria (PCH) is suspected.
+Routine investigations do not include the test for biphasic haemolysins, but where indicated, or on request the Donath-Landsteiner test can be performed if PCH is suspected.
 If positive the specificity of the antibody can be determined, to confirm the diagnosis.

 The haemolysis in PCH is generally self-limiting.
-Transfusion requirements can be discussed on a case by case basis with an NBS Consultant.
+Transfusion requirements can be discussed on a case by case basis with a NHSBT consultant.

 Back to top

-If you require investigation of a suspected case of PNH the NHBTS laboratories will refer you to as specialist centre such as
+If you require investigation of a suspected case of PNH the NHSBT laboratories will refer you to as specialist centre:

 Previously washed red cells were recommended for PNH patients.
 However, there is no evidence that the survival of washed red cells is better than that of those suspended in SAG-M.